 - The winner leads for the next trick.

-- Trumps cannot be led until a trump has been played.
+- Optional: You cannot lead a Trump card until one has been played.

 The Excuse: The Fool is a special card, known as “The Excuse.”
 If dealt the Fool, you can play it at any time instead of another card, but it can’t win a trick.
 At the end of the trick, the Fool is returned to the person who played it.
 It counts with the tricks she won (unless she wins no tricks and then it goes to the person who won that trick).
 You usually play the Fool to protect a high point card.